 Imagine you’re auditing our client’s products.
 While you’re taking photos or entering info into your phone, someone from the store asks if you need help.
 Or asks what you’re doing.
 What do you say?

-If they ask more questions, tell them you’re there for Survey.com.
-You can offer to show them the LOA (if you have one) or your virtual badge.
+If they ask more questions, you can offer to show them the LOA (if you have one) or your virtual badge.

 What To Do If A Shopper Interrupts You While You’re Working on a Project